Logo

 Locomotives: PRR 660(Electric M.U.)

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 13 June 1964.
-Shown here is PRR #673, an MP-54 electric passenger car built by American Car & Foundry.
+Description: Electric M.U.
+Here is the first of three successive original photos that I took in Hollidaysburg, Pennsylvania, on 13 June 1964.
+Shown here is Pennsylvania Railroad car #673, an MP-54 electric passenger coach built by American Car & Foundry.
 Looks serviceable from this angle.
-This photo was taken along South Juniata Street, just East of the PRR's Freight Station.
+Photo taken on South Juniata Street, just East of the Freight Station.

 Location: Hollidaysburg, PA